Virginia Tech® home

 • Prior to making an offer, the approval process must be completed.

-• Position descriptions should be thought out to the position and not be tailored to the individual’s qualifications, skills, education, etc.
+• Position descriptions should be thought-out to the position and not be tailored to the individual’s qualifications, skills, education, etc.

-• Well written position description that includes:
+• A well written position description that include:

-• Specific expectations of position.
+• Specific expectations of position

-• Well-developed and thought out required and preferred qualifications.
+• Well-developed and thought-out required and preferred qualifications

-• Select Exempt Reasoning Category (See categories below).
-Provide documentation for exempt reasoning, if requested.
+• Provide documentation for exempt reasoning, if requested.

-• Candidate’s resume/CV.
+• Candidate’s resume/CV

 • Justification (See below for elements for building the justification)

-• If position is a restricted appointment type, department must include expected start and end date.
+• If position is a restricted appointment type, department must include expected start and end date

-• If position is tenured, tenured-track, or collegiate faculty, the approved Provost index number must be included.
+• If position is tenured, tenured-track, or collegiate faculty, the approved Provost index number must be included

 • Additional documents that will support the request for exemption